QudsLab/tor-versions/README.md

 ## Automated Deployment

-The repository is configured to automatically update every 10 minutes.
+The repository is configured to automatically update every 12 hours.
 No manual intervention required.

 ## Data Structure